dmranck/ticketutil/examples/bugzilla_examples.md

                        auth=(<username>, <password>))
 ```

 OR, you can use API key authentication.
-Before you use API key authentication you need to generate
-the API key for your account by hovering to the tab on your bugzilla application,
+Before you use API key authentication, you need to generate the API key for your account by clicking on the API Keys section under your user preferences in Bugzilla.
-https://<your-FQDN-for-bugzilla>/userprefs.cgi?tab=apikey.
-Once you pass the api_key the code then authenticates for subsequent API calls.
+When creating a BugzillaTicket object, you can pass in a dictionary of the form {'api_key': '<your_api_key'>} into the auth argument.
+The code then authenticates for subsequent API calls.
 For more details, see:
 http://bugzilla.readthedocs.io/en/latest/api/core/v1/general.html#authentication.